RebelAKL/Analysing-air-quality-using-various-ML-algorithms/README.md

 - Displays the predicted AQI (model) and calculated AQI (manual).
 - Provides a forecast for AQI trends in the next 7 days.
 - Outputs individual pollutant AQI contributions for better understanding.
+- **Feature Importance Plot:** Visualizes how much each pollutant contributes to the AQI prediction.
+- **SHAP Analysis:** Explains how changes in individual pollutant levels impact AQI, providing actionable insights.

 ---